iantrich/aftership-card/README.md

 This card is for [Lovelace](https://www.home-assistant.io/lovelace) on [Home Assistant](https://www.home-assistant.io/) 0.92+ to display your data from the Aftership sensor

+Note: Remove trackings by long pressing on the icon

 ![example](example.png)

 ## Options